MicrosoftDocs/minecraft-creator/creator/Documents/MinecraftLive2022CreatorRecap.md

 # Minecraft Live 2022 Creator Recap

-This year’s Minecraft Live was packed with a lot of announcements!
-The focus of this year’s Minecraft: Bedrock Edition creator segment was the [Minecraft Entity Wizard](MinecraftEntityWizard.md) for the model editor Blockbench.
+This year's Minecraft Live was packed with a lot of announcements!
+The focus of this year's Minecraft: Bedrock Edition creator segment was the [Minecraft Entity Wizard](MinecraftEntityWizard.md) for the model editor Blockbench.

 Coming soon, we will also be releasing the Minecraft Block Wizard in Blockbench: a feature that will make it easier to make custom blocks.
 Customize your block without needing to touch the code: Destroy time, explosion resistance, friction, flammability, light, sound, and more.
 If you can dream it, you can make it!

 When it comes to creator tools, Blockbench is just one of many tools available to you.
-If you’re curious about other resources, check out the creator [home page](https://learn.microsoft.com/minecraft/creator/) or jump right to a directory of [commonly used tools](CommonlyUsedTools.md).
+If you're curious about other resources, check out the creator [home page](https://learn.microsoft.com/minecraft/creator/) or jump right to a directory of [commonly used tools](CommonlyUsedTools.md).

-Have a creation you’d like to share with the Minecraft Creator team?
+Have a creation you'd like to share with the Minecraft Creator team?
 Post on Twitter with #MinecraftCreator!

 ### Creator Segment 2022